flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 Now, back when I did the [analysis of the Master system](master-system), I explained the Z80 is itself a superset of the 8080.
 So, what does the SM83 actually have and lack from those two? [@cpu-steil]

 - Neither the Z80's `IX` or `IY` registers nor the 8080's `IN` or `OUT` instructions are included.
 This means that [I/O ports](master-system#accessing-the-rest-of-the-components) are not available.
 I'm not certain if that's just a measure to reduce costs, but one thing for sure is that components will have to be **completely memory-mapped** [@cpu-fayzullin].
 - Only Intel 8080's set of registers are implemented.
-Consequently, there are **only eight general-purpose registers**, unlike the Z80 with its 16 registers (due to the addition of an 'alternative' set).
+Consequently, there are **only seven general-purpose registers**, unlike the Z80 with its 14 registers (due to the addition of an 'alternative' set).
 - Includes some of the Z80's extended instruction set (only bit manipulation instructions).

 Furthermore, Sharp also added a **few new instructions** that are not present in either Z80 or 8080.
 They optimise certain operations related to the way Nintendo/Sharp arranged the hardware.
-One example is the new `LDH` instruction (meaning 'load from high RAM' [@cpu-ldh]), which has been specifically included to operate the second half of the memory map (where addresses start at `$ff`) and, most importantly, fits in a single byte (instead of requiring two or more).
+One example is the new `LDH` instruction (meaning 'load from high memory' [@cpu-ldh]), which has been specifically included to operate on the last 256 bytes of the memory map (where addresses start at `$ff00`) and, most importantly, fits in one fewer byte (and is thus slightly faster).

 #### The Color effect